Student Services and Amenities Fee (SSAF)

 manages the SSAF fund is majority student run.
 Meaning students have real power to

-ensure the fund is managed responsibly and in the best interest of
+ensure the fund is managed responsibly and in the best interest of all students.
+We

 have made our position known to the University and through this committee we will